devgateway/jocds/jocds-core/README.md

 Key features:
 - one single file, java based
-- can be started as a web server and use as a JSON REST API service to validate incoming json data (see validator-web project).
+- can be started as a web server and use as a JSON REST API service to validate incoming json data (see jocds-web project).
 - can be started from the command line and used as a command tool to validate OCDS files and URLs.
 - works in offline mode with all OCDS versions including the minor and patch versions.